animesharma/enhanced-cyclegan/README.md

-# enhanced-cyclegan
-Enhanced Cycle GAN
+#Enhanced Cycle GAN

 Enhancements:
-1. Penalize high FID in identity Loss
+1. Penalize high FID between input and output for Identity Loss
-2. Penalize high FID in Cyclic Consistency Loss
+2. Penalize high FID between input and output for Cyclic Consistency Loss
 3. Added Global Discriminator in addition to the default PatchGAN discriminator